 The domain extension .com represents a professional entity that does business online.
-Due to this, the domain extension .com is highly valuable from a branding standpoint.
+Due to this, the suffix .com is highly valuable from a branding standpoint.

 It does not mean, though, that only for-profit companies are eligible to use .com.
 If you’re a non-profit organization, use a .com domain name to sell items or promote events to raise funds for your cause.